yuvii-b/CS23C04_Lab/README.md

    ```

 Ensure you have a C compiler like GCC installed on your system.

-## License

-This project is open-source and available under the MIT License.
-Feel free to use the programs for learning purposes.

----

 ⭐ **Star this repository if you find it helpful or interesting!** ⭐